Sage-is/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/Kokoro-FastAPI-integration.md

         restart: always
 ```

-## Setting up Sage WebUI to use `Kokoro-FastAPI`
+## Setting up Sage.is AI-UI to use `Kokoro-FastAPI`

-To use Kokoro-FastAPI with Sage WebUI, follow these steps:
+To use Kokoro-FastAPI with Sage.is AI-UI, follow these steps:

 - Open the Admin Panel and go to `Settings` -> `Audio`
 - Set your TTS Settings to match the following: